kehengzhong/epump/Readme.txt

 Welcome to have a try of EPump library.
 Any questions about EPump, please contact author via kehengzhong@hotmail.com.

-The library EPump can run on most UNIX-like system, especially work better on Linux.
+The library EPump can run on most Unix-like system and Windows OS, especially work better on Linux.

 If you get the copy of EPump package on Unix-like system and find the configure scripts in the top directory have no execute permission, please type the following